How Hard is the Psychology Licensure Exam Really? No Sugarcoating

 How to Actually Prepare Without Losing Your Mind

 Start early.
 Like, now.
-Create a review plan that makes sense and doesn’t rely on blind hope or all-nighters.
-Focus on areas that consistently show up in exams.
-Use reviewers and mock tests.
-And maybe don’t study in bed with Netflix in the background.
+Build a review plan that actually makes sense and doesn’t rely on blind hope or last-minute all-nighters.
+Focus on the topics that show up consistently on exams.
+Use solid review materials and take mock tests.
+And maybe don’t study in bed with Netflix playing in the background.
 Just saying.

 And yes, we’d be irresponsible if we didn’t mention tech.
-EZ Prep is a study app that lets you prep in short, smart bursts so you’re not buried in a pile of notebooks by week two.
+EZ Prep is a study app designed for short, focused practice sessions, so you’re not buried under a pile of notebooks by week two.
 It’s free to download and packed with review materials for exams like this.

 Grab it here for Android: